mlwrogers/cpaas-sandbox/docs/basics/connect_createAccount.md

 ---
 layout: default
-title: How do i create my Connect account?
+title: How do i create a Connect account?
 nav_order: 1
 parent: What is Connect?
 grand_parent: The Basics
 ---

-## How do i create my Connect account?
+## How do i create a Connect account?

 1. Open up browser and navigate to the 8x8 Connect website: https://connect.8x8.com/login/signup
 2. Sign up using your preferred email address.